5 Genius Small Entryway Ideas to Transform Your Space (Easy & Renter-Friendly)

 Before adding anything to your cart, check these essentials:

-• Depth under 12 inches (30 cm) for narrow hallways
+• Depth under 12 inches (30 cm) is ideal for narrow floating shelves that can hold decorative items like a vase or small lamp. for narrow hallways

 • Taller pieces instead of wide ones